boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/web.md

 # Web

-Web connector fetch data from REST API and it supports nested json fields.
+The web connector fetches data from a REST API and supports nested JSON fields.

 ## Limitations